 3).
 Then comes your starchy vegetables – potatoes, carrots and other root vegetables that take a bit longer to cook.
 Amounts will depend on the kind of soup you are making, plus any grains that require 40 minutes or more to cook.
 You should add partially cooked meat back in at this point too.

 4).
 Now you want to add your liquid.
 If using any wine, liquor, or liqueur you will want to add this first, while deglazing the pan (scraping up those brown gooey bits from the bottom of the pan), and allowing the alcohol to burn off, letting just the flavor intensify while it reduces (cooking for about 5-10 minutes to allow some of it to evaporate).
 Then add your water, broth or stock, and bring the soup back to a boil.

 5).
 Now add any other vegetables such as green beans, asparagus, broccoli, cauliflower etc., lower the heat to medium-low, and let the soup simmer for 20-30 minutes depending on how you like your vegetables, using less time for crisper vegetables.

 Now was that so hard?
 Don’t forget that almost all soups freeze well, so you might want to consider making double batches, and applying the Personal Chef Approach™ to have homemade soup available when you want it later, with absolutely no extra work.
-For more about how to to preserve the original flavor and integrity of your made-ahead meals, or for those of you who prefer to cook with great recipes, and menu plans to streamline your time – please join here.
-For a limited time you can “like” me on Facebook, and get your first month FREE.
+For more about how to preserve the original flavor and integrity of your made-ahead meals watch the video above and join the Personal Chef Approach to cook with great recipes, and menu plans to streamline your time.
+“Like” me on Facebook, and get your first month FREE.